In the past twenty years or so, thousands of

 rudimentary (less common these days) to the utterly luxurious; but by

-far the majoirty lie in the middle – rural accommodation that is able
+far the majoirty lie in the middle – rural accommodation that

 to match the expectations of holidaymakers.